ronjakoi/hslbot/README.md

 HSLbot is an IRC bot for finding public transportation routes in the Helsinki, Finland metropolitan area.
 It uses publicly available JSON and GraphQl APIs.

+## Requirements

+IRCbot is only tested on Python 3.
+It may work on Python 2, but I have no idea.

+Packages used:

+* irc3
+* requests
+* objectpath
 ## Usage

 ```bash